Category Archives: Poems

 With Pride Flies the Flag

-pass abandoned gas stations,
+passed abandoned gas stations,

-and houses half standing
+and houses half-standing,

 like sunflowers kneeling at sunset.

-As I brace the road,
+As I braced the road ahead,

-the dry land keeps closing in.
+the dry land kept closing in.

-Then a flag appears, flying high,
+Then a flag appeared flying high

-planted by a proud young woman
+that a proud, young woman had

-to remember we are in the land of the free.
+we are in the land of the free.Facebooktwittermail

 Stayed Behind